chrisbroski/supportyourlocal/backlog.md

 Export instructions to email them your damn self.
 Add phone number too for mass spam texting.

-## Onboarding:

-On setup, read and agree to rules:

-1. Do not libel or harrass other bands or their fandom.
-2. Make your city locations accurate and non-spammy.

-## Setup

-1. Agree to rules (above)
-2. username and password
-2. Style
-3. Add band data

-Also, setup needs more work:

-* There should probalby be a style/site/band basic setup page with helpful information.

 ## Central Site

 ### Blog articles